lukyyy9/lukyyy9/README.md

 <div style="margin: 15px;">
   <h2>🚀 About Me</h2>
   <p>Hello!
-I'm lukyyy9, a full-stack developer in apprenticeship at Monaco Telecom.
-I'm passionate about both front-end and back-end technologies, constantly learning and applying new skills to solve real-world problems.</p>
+I'm lukyyy9, a full-stack developer in an apprenticeship at Monaco Telecom.
+I'm passionate about front-end and back-end technologies, constantly learning and applying new skills to solve real-world problems.</p>

   <h2>🎯 My Work</h2>
   <p>Here you'll find a range of projects showcasing my journey in development.
 Feel free to explore!</p>

-  - [MedTrackr](https://github.com/lukyyy9/medtrackr-fe), an e-health progressive web app
+  - [MedTrackr](https://github.com/lukyyy9/medtrackr-fe), an e-health progressive web app.
-  - [DeezcordRPC](https://github.com/lukyyy9/DeezcordRPC), a rich-presence Discord-Deezer status syncronizer
+  - [DeezcordRPC](https://github.com/lukyyy9/DeezcordRPC), a rich-presence Discord app that synchronize your status with the music you are listening to.
-  - [Distant](https://github.com/lukyyy9/Distant-Bot), a Discord Bot who fights against social network bad embedded messages.
+  - [Distant](https://github.com/lukyyy9/Distant-Bot), a Discord bot who fights against social networks bad embedded messages.

   <h2>📫 How to Reach Me:</h2>